 It’s a fair question.
 To understand why forbearance, it helps to know a bit about how the mortgage market works.

-Most mortgage lenders in the industry today, including Quicken Loans, are mortgage originators.
+Most mortgage lenders in the industry today, including Rocket Mortgage®, are mortgage originators.
 That means they underwrite your loan to make sure you qualify under the standards of a major mortgage investor like Fannie Mae, Freddie Mac, the VA, etc. After your loan closes, they sell your loan to that investor, who then makes it available on the bond market for investors who are interested in mortgage-backed securities.